-How can the drug lawyers at Marin and Barrett, Inc. help me fight my drug possession charge?
+How can the drug lawyers at the Marin, Barrett, and Murphy Law Firm help me fight my drug possession charge?

 If you read any of our FAQs below you know that drug cases such as possession with intent to deliver, manufacturing, and delivery are complex cases that can come with severe and life altering punishment.
 Don't leave such an important process to chance, call our firm and put our knowledgeable and experienced attorneys to work on fighting your case and preserving your freedom.